MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 \pause

-2. Statically handle every possible case
+2. Statically handle every possible run-time case

 \pause

-3. Get type tags from virtual methods and use it as template parameter
+3. Get type tags from virtual methods and use them as template parameter

 ### The template hell